leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/mesh/sort_elements.rst

 Randomize
    Randomizes indices of selected elements (*without* affecting those of unselected ones).
-   The seed option allows you to get another randomization -- the same seed over the same mesh/set of selected elements will always give the same result!
+   The seed option allows you to get another randomization -- the same seed over the same mesh or set of selected elements will always give the same result!
 Reverse
    Simply reverse the order of the selected elements.